marcelpatrick/3rdPersonV2/README.md

 ## 2.1: Attach the rifle component to our character component in the scene:

 - Spawn rifle component be shown close to our actor mesh
-- Hide the gun that is already there: hide the weapon bone:
 - Attach scene component (BP_Rifle) to the socked of the ShooterCharacter skeleton mesh
 - Asign the owner for the rifle to be the shooter character